There are few things in life you buy hoping to never use. Insurance is one of those things.

 By many marketers’ standards, no. It’s not a true landing page because it’s not a standalone web page designed strictly to convert.

-On the other hand, we did land here after clicking an AdWords ad for disability insurance, which means that Aflac is using this page as a landing page.
+On the other hand, we did land here after clicking a Google ad for disability insurance, which means that Aflac is using this page as a landing page.
 And by doing so, they’re giving prospects way too many ways to escape without converting.

 It’s been proven — navigation kills conversion rates.
 There should only be two ways off your landing page: through converting, or by clicking the “x” in the browser window.